 Cognitive Behavioral Therapy

-Treatment for those that have experienced a trauma is unique in every case, but usually involves some form of cognitive behavioral therapy in the hopes of smoothing out the existing triggered pathways and replace them with healthier and less reactive ones. cognitive behavioral therapy can be used to deal with all kinds of mental health disorders such as depression, anxiety, bipolar disorder, and generalized anxiety disorder.
-The way it works is by breaking the link between the mind (cognition) and the body (behavior).
-It starts out with a mental assessment by the therapist when you meet with him or her and at that time you will set an agenda and goals.
+Treatment for those who have experienced a trauma is unique in every case, but usually involves some form of cognitive behavioral therapy in the hopes of smoothing out the existing triggered pathways and replace them with healthier and less reactive ones.
+Cognitive behavioral therapy can be used to deal with all kinds of mental health disorders such as depression, anxiety, bipolar disorder, and generalized anxiety disorder.
+It works by breaking down the link between the mind (cognition) and the body (behavior).
+The initial session involves the therapist completing an assessment.
+From there, you and your therapist will work together to determine goals for treatment.

-It usually takes about 5 and 15 sessions that last between 30 and 60 minutes, depending on the cause and severity of the post-traumatic stress disorder.
+Treatment for trauma typically takes about 5 -15 sessions that last between 30 and 60 minutes, depending on the cause and severity of the post-traumatic stress disorder.
 The premise behind cognitive behavioral therapy is to establish coping strategies that target problem behaviors and thought patterns, essentially bolstering these abilities in the brain through attended exercise.
-A widespread method for treating mental disorders including post-traumatic stress disorder, cognitive behavioral therapy allows for flexibility to find what works for you and your lifestyle.
+As a widespread method for treating mental disorders including post-traumatic stress disorder, cognitive behavioral therapy allows for flexibility to find what works for you and your lifestyle.